samrasugu/pesira_webapp/README.md

 Run `npm install` or `yarn add` to install all required packages.

-Then, run the development server:
+Then, run the app on development server:

 ```bash
 npm run dev